lambduli/minilog/WRITEUP.md

   B = N
 ```

 5) We now have two identical sub-goals.
-We will safe us some work and discharge both of them at the same time.
+We will save us some work and discharge both of them at the same time.
 The same as above, we just write it down:

     Assignments: `A = z`, `B = N`.